yomishino/FFXIVAetherCompass/README.md

 That being said, there should presumably be a better way to resolve this issue...
 But another day, perhaps.
 </details>

+-->

 ## Special Thanks

 - [apetih](https://github.com/apetih) - For making the Eureka Elementals compass
 - [Lumas Arkfrost](https://github.com/ArkfrostLumas) - For the plugin icon
+- And thanks to all who have contributed to bug fixes